Chart Color Schemes

 Mount Pleasant has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eleven projects that may impact the area.
-Notable projects include Sebastopol Community Hub, Delacombe Town Centre Stage 3, Sovereign Hill Master Plan: Gold Vault, and Ballarat Regional Animal Facility.
-The following list details those most relevant.
+Eleven projects have been identified by AreaSearch as potentially impacting the area.
+Notable among these are Sebastopol Community Hub, Delacombe Town Centre Stage 3, Sovereign Hill Master Plan: Gold Vault, and Ballarat Regional Animal Facility.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.